tomvin/nowdigital/README.md

-To bundle the theme and it's sass files"
+Bundle the theme and it's sass files"
 1. Inside the ThemeProject folder run: npm run bundle